formkit/docs-content/guides/create-a-tailwind-theme.md

 To start, let's apply some sensible classes to a `text` style input.
 This will cover a large surface area because we'll easily be able to extend these styles to other text-like inputs such as `email`, `password`, `date`, etc.

-To specifically target `text` inputs, we'll make use of the data available to us in `rootClasses` function via the provided `node` argument.
+To specifically target `text` inputs, we'll make use of the data available to us in the `rootClasses` function via the provided `node` argument.
 We'll define class lists in nested objects that represent all the Tailwind classes we want for each `sectionKey` in our input based on the `type` of said input.
-The end goal will be to have a single file with an easily-editable class lists for all sections within any given input type.
+The end goal will be to have a single file with an easily-editable class list for all sections within any given input type.

-Here is the `text` input from the example above with Tailwind classes applied.
+Here is the `text` input from the above example with Tailwind classes applied.
 The source code is heavily commented to explain what's happening at each step:

 <example
   :file="[